agorfine/Project1/OnePlayerBattleship.md

 - Will have each square's background color change when the mouse is hovered over the square to visualize the selection (mouse hover event listener, DOM to change color)
 - Once the user clicks on a square must run the check winner function- IF the square selected is a winning square, show portion of ship, ELSE show a snowflake
 - Each square will be unclickable once selected (create image div big enough that it is covering the event.target.id)
+- To make the game more user friendly, I will use a mouse over event listener to change the color of the square that the user is hovering over.
+This way they can easily see which square they want to click.

 ### Winning The Game
 - Continue to select squares until all 3 boats (8 winning squares) are selected (continuously loop through event.target.id function)